argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

    $ cd finetune/
    ```

 2. Copy the processed dataset to the finetune repo.
+This will avoid tokenizing the dataset on the fly.
    ```bash
    $ cp -r /projects/aitestbed_training/SN/precompiled_bert/squad_cache ./
    ```